Open your cutlery drawer: do the tablespoons come first, or do they come after the knives and forks? (Or should that be forks and knives?)

 If you’re new to self-employment, it’s better to get into the habit of storing your receipts and filing your taxes digitally as soon as possible; if you’ve been around the block a few times and are in no rush to change your ways, you should start making the switch before the choice no longer remains.

-If you’re not already signed up to online bookkeeping software, such as Crunch Free, we highly recommend getting your records online sooner rather than later.
+If you’re not already signed up to online bookkeeping software, we highly recommend getting your records online sooner rather than later.

 Keep paper copies